Church of St. James (Brno): Structure

 Petr Kroupa, who made research about the history of this church's construction, came to the conclusion that the presbytery was finished in 1473 and there are some similarities with the presbytery at the Church of the Holy Spirit in Heidelberg, where the same vaulting is used in the hall choir gallery.
 The vault belongs to the area of Swabia net vaults.
 Petr Kroupa considered Master Hans as a designer of Jacob's choir vault for as much as it was documented (as "Meister zu Brünn" - Master at Brno) at a stonecutters' meeting in Regensburg in 1459.

 The antechapel was constructed on the northern side.
 There is a stone in this antechapel, which is marked by Anton Pilgram's stone sign and written text: "1502 Ist Angela/n/gen dy Seiten" (In 1502 they started building of side walls).
 It is known from documents that Anton Pilgram worked here in 1500 – 1511.
 Then he went to Vienna to work on the structure of Saint Stephen's Cathedral.

 In 1515 the finished presbytery was affected by the fire that caused the roof to fall in and it subsequently destroyed all altars.
 The new main altar was consecrated in 1516.
 The stone relief called the Lamentation of Christ comes from the year 1518 and the relief of the Crucifixion is from 1519.
 The written marked date 1526 declares that the stone staircase up to the pulpit was finished in 1526.
 However, the pulpit acquired its present shape in 1669.
 Next covering in roof was probably done before 1530.
 The three-aisled roof was vaulted by the builder Pietro Gabri, who was an Italian who had settled in Brno, about 1570.
 The doubled stone staircase at the main tower with access into the choir was done in 1581.
 In the same year Wolf Nagel finished the choir.
 In 1692 Jakub Ryšák, who was an organ builder from Opava, delivered new organs.

-The building of the churchtower started in the 1520s and in 1592 Antonio Gabrin heightened the tower.
+The building of the churchtower begun in the 1520s and in 1592 Antonio Gabrin heightened the tower.
 He added the part with the clock, and the whole tower was finished by Šimon Tauch who put on the top the Renaissance canopy.
 The tower's height is 94 m.
 During the Thirty Years' War, the church was not damaged; so it was not necessary to rebuild it and thanks to this its predominantly florid Gothic shape has stayed conserved.